 Fancy a walk with a difference?
-Make a beeline for Yorkshire’s reservoirs for a water-side ramble that shows God’s Own Country at its best.
+Make a beeline for Yorkshire’s reservoirs for a water-side ramble that shows God’s Own County at its best.

 Yorkshire is full of wonderful walks and these ones will take you around the region’s many reservoirs.
 You’ll get the best of both worlds, with a mix of beautiful countryside and picture-perfect lakes.
 Take in the view, make your way around them or look for the wildlife that calls these reservoirs home on these 10 incredible walks.

 You’ll find Agden Reservoir at the northernmost Yorkshire tip of the Peak District.
 This 4.8-mile route is an idyllic ramble that starts by passing through the quaint villages of Low and High Bradfield before you reach the stunning tree-lined water.
 It’s a view to behold, so stop to take it in before you make your way through Agden Wood and Dike.
 When you reach Rocher Edge, you’ll get another incredible vantage point from above the reservoir, and then you just have to make your way back to the start.

 The Agden Reservoir Circular walk starts at Sands Lane, Low Bradfield, South Yorkshire, S6 6LA.

 Eccup Reservoir Circular

 Eccup is one of the most picturesque parts of Leeds and it’s home to one of the best reservoir walks in Yorkshire.
 You’ll start with a woodland wander through the Goodrick Plantation and Owlet Hall Farm.
 From here, you’ll step out of the trees and into the awe-inspiring view of the water, which is especially breathtaking at sunrise and sunset.
 Enjoy a walk around the edge of the reservoir before you finish the 5.2-mile trek on Alwoodley Lane.
 Keep an eye out for the red kites above you.